DroidsOnRoids/mockwebserver-path-dispatcher/README.md

     dispatcher.enqueue(factory.withPathSuffix("suffix"), "baz")
     // foo will be served by default (if there is nothing enqueued) for subsequent matching requests dispatcher.putResponse(factory.withPathSuffix("suffix"), "foo")
+    // qux will be served by default when there are no matching requests dispatcher.setFallbackResponse("qux")
     mockWebServer.setDispatcher(dispatcher)
 }
 ```